 Many shopping malls have things going on, and Icon Siam shopping mall is capitalising on Chinese New Year theme.

 Many of the top hotels will have Chinese New Year themed feasts.
 Or simply check out a local Chinese restaurant – reservations are advised.

 For many people in Thailand they will simply eat Chinese food, and many of Bangkok’s most popular Chinese restaurants will be fully booked.

-We asked our friend Alyssa Han, Chief instructor at The Market Experience, for some ideas of traditional foods for Chinese new year.
+We asked our friend Alyssa Han, former Chief instructor at The Market Experience, for some ideas of traditional foods for Chinese new year.
 Like many Bangkokians, Alyssa is Thai but of Chinese decent, and herself lived in China for many years.
 Alyssa recommends preparing Yu Sheng and here is a recipe for it.

 Alternatively you could try one of Thailand’s many Chinese influenced Thai dishes.
 Besides the many noodle options we recommend Chicken with cashew nuts which comes from the Chinese dish Gong Pao Ji.